ideo/nomad-hackathon-121716/README.md

 > npm install
 ```

-With the above steps completed, you'll be in good shape to follow along!
+With the above steps completed, you're in great shape!